pathtofile/siemcraft/README.md

 **SIEMCraft - Security Information and Event Management in Minecraft**

-(please do not take this serioussly, for more information read [this blog post](https://blog.tofile.dev/))
+(please do not take this serioussly, for more information read [this blog post](https://blog.tofile.dev/2022/06/10/siemcraft.html))

 Inspired by [Kubecraftadmin](https://github.com/erjadi/kubecraftadmin), this project allows you to monitor and detect intrusions across your entire Windows domain, while still mining mad diamond.

 ![minecraft player looking at a pig with SIGMA rule information aboe it's head](assets/siemcraft_pig.png)

+Also see [this demo video](https://youtu.be/8Vyf8Y5wcRY) of SIEMCRAFT in VR.

 - [How it works](#how-it-works)
   - [Event Log collecter](#event-log-collecter)